openebs/openebs/contribute/design/1.x/cstor_cr_schema/apis.md

 // CStorPoolClusterStatus represents the latest available observations of a CSPC's current state. type CStorPoolClusterStatus struct {
-	// CurrentNumberInstances is the the number of CSPI present at the current state.
+	// CurrentProvisionedInstances is the the number of CSPI present at the current state.
-	CurrentNumberInstances int32 `json:"currentNumberInstances"`
+	CurrentProvisionedInstances int32 `json:"currentProvisionedInstances"`

-	// DesiredNumberInstances is the number of CSPI that should be present in the system.
+	// RunningInstances is the number of CSPI(s) that are not healthy but in degraded,rebuilding etc mode.
-	DesiredNumberInstances int32 `json:"desiredNumberInstances"`
+	RunningInstances int32 `json:"runningInstances"`

-	// HealthyNumberInstances is the number of Healthy CSPI present in the system.
+	// HealthyInstances is the number of CSPI(s) that are healthy.
-	HealthyNumberInstances int32 `json:"healthyNumberInstances"`
+	HealthyInstances int32 `json:"healthyInstances"`

 	// Current state of CSPC.
 	Conditions []CStorPoolClusterCondition